Academic Director: S. Ahmed Email: email@example.com

 The minimum Cumulative Grade Point Average (CGPA) for Program admission is calculated for each application period, and is based on University of Toronto courses only.
 Decisions are made when all grades have been received.

-The Program requires the completion of 16.5 to 17.5 credits as part of a twenty-credit B.B.A. degree.
+The Program requires the completion of 14.5 credits as part of a twenty-credit B.B.A. degree.

 Note: A single course may only be used once to fulfill one of the following requirements: